Dimmu Borgir: Forces of the Northern Night and Eonian

-The band originally announced in August 2013 that work had commenced on the band's next album.
-However, the production and release of the album has faced numerous delays.
-It will mark the longest-ever gap between each studio release.
-Following various delays, the Oslo and Wacken Orchestra performances, recorded between 2011 and 2012, were released on CD/DVD/Blu-ray format on 28 April 2017 worldwide as their third live video release titled Forces of the Northern Night.
-Silenoz recently revealed that the band is in the mixing stage of the follow-up to Abrahadabra.
-Ten songs will feature on the next album and they have said it has since been completed.
-On 18 December 2017 it was announced that the first single from the new album will be initially released on a 7-inch vinyl EP, and will be titled Interdimensional Summit, and was released on 23 February 2018.
-The new album was titled Eonian and was released on 4 May through Nuclear Blast, and marked the band's first new release of original material in almost eight years.
-A second song from the new album, "Council of Wolves and Snakes", was made available for streaming online on 30 March.
-On 28 May, it was announced that Victor Brandt (Entombed A.D., Firespawn) had officially joined as the band's new touring bassist.
+The band announced in August 2013 that work had begun on the band's next album.
+The production and release of the album were delayed.
+It was the second-longest gap between studio releases.
+Following various delays, the Oslo and Wacken Orchestra performances, recorded between 2011 and 2012, were released on CD/DVD/Blu-ray format on 28 April 2017 worldwide as their third live video release, Forces of the Northern Night.
+Silenoz revealed that the band was mixing the follow-up to Abrahadabra.
+Ten songs would feature on the next album, which they said had been completed.
+On 18 December 2017, it was announced that the first single from the album would be released on a 7-inch vinyl EP, titled Interdimensional Summit, released on 23 February 2018.
+Eonian was released on 4 May through Nuclear Blast, the band's first release of original material in almost eight years.
+A second song from the album, "Council of Wolves and Snakes", was available for streaming online on 30 March.
+On 28 May, it was announced that Victor Brandt (Entombed A.D., Firespawn) had officially joined as the band's touring bassist.

-Upcoming tenth studio album
+Grand Serpent Rising

-According to updates on the band members' Instagram accounts in September 2020, the band is in the process of writing and pre-production for their tenth studio album.
-Silenoz originally claimed the new album wouldn't take as long to release.
-However, he later took back this statement in December 2023, where he said the band was not prepared to rush the album, and said it will be finished when it is finished, and referred to the 8 years it took Eonian to be released as the longest time it could take for the next album.

-A cover album was released on December 8, 2023, titled Inspiratio Profanus.
-It contains all the covers the band has recorded up to Abrahadabra.
+According to the band members' Instagram accounts in September 2020, the band was writing and pre-producing their tenth studio album.
+Silenoz claimed the album wouldn't take long to release.
+He later took back this statement in December 2023, when he said the band would not rush the album, and said it would be finished when it was finished, and referred to the eight years it took Eonian to be released as the longest time it could take for the next album.
+This marked the second release by the band with time gap of around eight years, since their previous album.
+A cover album was released on 8 December 2023, Inspiratio Profanus.
+It contains all covers the band has recorded up to Abrahadabra.

-On March 30, 2024, during a show in Norway, the band reunited with former members Tjodalv, ICS Vortex and Mustis for a live performance.

-On August 18, 2024, Galder announced via his Instagram account that he had left Dimmu Borgir, playing his last show the day before at Dynamo Metal Fest.

-In December 2024, it was revealed on the band's official Instagram that they had entered the studio to record their tenth studio album, indicating a possibility it will be released later in 2025.
-In September 2025, the band revealed that the new album is now recorded, mastered and completed, with a release date and album title to be revealed soon.
+On 30 March 2024, during a show in Norway, the band reunited with Tjodalv, ICS Vortex and Mustis for a live performance.
+On 18 August, Galder left Dimmu Borgir, playing his last show the day before at Dynamo Metal Fest.
+In December 2024, it was revealed on the band's official Instagram that they had entered the studio to record their tenth studio album.
+In September 2025, the band revealed that the new album had been recorded, mastered and completed.
+Grand Serpent Rising was released on 22 May 2026.